Exact and Asymptotic Results on Coarse Ricci Curvature of Graphs: Abstract

 \section{Abstract}

-In this paper we study Ollivier's coarse Ricci-curvature for graphs, and obtain exact formulas for the Ricci-curvature for bipartite graphs and for the graphs with girth at least 5.
-These are the first formulas for Ricci-curvature which hold for a wide class of graphs.
-We also obtain a general lower bound on the Ricci-curvature involving the size of the maximum matching in an appropriate subgraph.
-As a consequence, we characterize Ricci-flat graphs of girth 5, and give the first necessary and sufficient condition for the structure of Ricci-flat regular graphs of girth 4.
-Finally, we obtain the asymptotic Ricci-curvature of random bipartite graphs $G(n,n, p)$ and random graphs $G(n, p)$, in various regimes of $p$.
+Ricci curvature was proposed by Ollivier in a general framework of metric measure spaces, and it has been studied extensively in the context of graphs in recent years.
+In this paper we prove upper bounds for Ollivier's Ricci curvature for bipartite graphs and for the graphs with girth at least 5.
+We also prove a general lower bound on the Ricci curvature in terms of the size of the maximum matching in an appropriate subgraph.
+As a consequence, we characterize the Ricci-flat graphs of girth 5.
+Moreover, using our general lower bound and the Birkhoff-von Neumann theorem, we give a necessary and sufficient condition for the structure of Ricci-flat regular graphs of girth 4.
+Finally, we obtain the asymptotic Ricci curvature of random bipartite graphs $G(n,n, p)$ and random graphs $G(n, p)$, in various regimes of $p$.